ASSET Test for College

 - The score of the advanced skills test, if taken.

-For instance, if they have 50 seats available for a course in mathematics, they will not select any test taker who has not appeared for the advanced mathematical skills ASSET test.
-Out of the remaining aspirants, they will select the test-takers having the highest scores in advanced skills ASSET test.
+For instance, if they have 50 seats available for a course in mathematics, they will not select any test taker who has not appeared for the advanced mathematical skills test.
+Out of the remaining aspirants, they will select the test-takers having the highest scores in advanced skills test of ASSET.

 - To Evaluate the Skills